Hidden Stashes: How Teen’s Hide Substances from Parents

 These signs should be taken seriously and further investigation may be necessary.

 When dealing with teen drug abuse, open communication and support are of paramount importance.
+Making sure your home is a safe space to talk about drugs is key.
 Here are some ways parents can offer assistance:

-• Maintain awareness of their teenager’s frequent whereabouts
+• Maintain awareness of your teenager’s frequent whereabouts

 • Understand their commute to school